How much does Squatgirl eat?

 People regularly get shocked when they see how much I eat.
 They have this idea that I eat tiny portions and work out all day.
 But the truth is that I eat huge amounts of food because eating is one of the best things in the world, right?

 But: Food is not equal food.
 Sometimes I eat out somewhere and they serve me an omelette prepared just with two eggs but filled with sour cream and fried in a lot of oil.
 I regularly feel sick to the stomach and cannot eat for a couple of hours.
-On the other hand I can eat an omelette with 2 yolks and 6 egg whites with lots of greens on the side which is one of my favourite breakfasts before a badass workout when I really want to push myself to the limits.
+On the other hand I can eat an omelette with 4 eggs and lots of greens on the side which is one of my favourite breakfasts before a badass workout when I really want to push myself to the limits.

 So it is really about what you eat.
 You can eat lots of food if you choose the right ones.
 And you actually should eat tons because it not only makes you happy, it also speeds up your metabolism and gives you the necessary energy for your training.